 Speak at conferences

 SEO and marketing conferences used to be the place to get new customers.
-I used to pick up at least $100,000 per marketing conference I went to that had over 1,500 attendees.
-Sooner or later, all of the other SEOs and marketers started to speak at the same events, and the amount of new revenue I acquired from these events drastically shrunk.
+We used to pick up at least $100,000 per marketing conference we went to that had over 1,500 attendees.
+Sooner or later, all of the other SEOs and marketers started to speak at the same events, and the amount of new revenue we acquired from these events drastically shrunk.

-I later learned that the best events to speak at are non-industry events.
-For example, when I spoke about online marketing at an online gambling event, I was able to lock PokerStrategy.com in a $1.2 million contract.
+We later learned that the best events to speak at are non-industry events.
+For example, when we spoke about online marketing at an online gambling event, we were able to lock PokerStrategy.com in a $1.2 million contract.
 From finance to fitness and everything in between, non-industry events typically brought in four times more revenue than industry events.

 You just have to make sure you are speaking at conferences that charge at least $1,000 per ticket as that means you are usually talking to an audience that can afford your services.
 When you speak, you have to talk about specific tactics people can leverage, show examples of companies using those tactics, and wrap it up with data that shows your methods were successful.